 The doors to the preschool will remain locked to allow the staff to get ready for your child's school day.
 When the preschool doors open, staff will be ready to greet your children and begin the school day.

-Students enrolled in the 3's or Pre-K have morning & afternoon carpool.
+Students enrolled in the 2's, 3's and Pre-K have morning & afternoon carpool.
 If you prefer you can park and walk your child in.
 You must walk your child all the way to their classroom.

-If you choose to use the morning carpool, please read the following information carefully:
+If you choose to use the morning and / or afternoon carpool, please read the following information carefully:

 2. Carpool is NO CELL PHONE ZONE.
 Your attention is very important to ensure the safety of your child and others.
 Have your child ready to get out on the right passenger side of the car.